 The transcriptional and post-transcriptional levels of ORCs in LUAD

-The flow diagram of this systemic analysis is shown in Fig. 1.
+The flow diagram of this systemic analysis is shown in Figure 1.

 Then, we extracted the post-transcriptional level among ORCs in LUAD patients based on HPA database.
-The results showed that the IHC staining intensity of ORCs were obviously and significantly increased in LUAD tissue samples compared to normal lung tissue samples (Fig. 4A).
+The results showed that the IHC staining intensity of ORCs were obviously and significantly increased in LUAD tissue samples compared to normal lung tissue samples (Figure 4A).
 The survival analysis data based on ORCs protein expression showed that ORC1, ORC5 and ORC6 were negatively and significantly correlated with prognosis in LUAD patients.
-But the ORC2, ORC3 and ORC4 was not significantly correlated with LUAD patient’s prognosis (Fig. 4B).
+But the ORC2, ORC3 and ORC4 was not significantly correlated with LUAD patient’s prognosis (Figure 4B).
+We further confirmed the expression of ORCs by IHC staining in LUAD samples and normal lung samples, which showed that ORC1-6 expressions were obviously increased in the cancer tissues of 50 LUAD patients compared with 13 normal lung samples (Figure 5A).
+Furthermore, our results also suggested that ORC1/6 expression negatively associated with the overall survival (OS) rate (Figure 5B).
+The difference between our result and HPA results might be attributed to the difference in sample size.

 The underlying mechanism of the ORC complex regulation based on bioinformatic analysis